-It's been ten years since the Lunar Free State established itself as an independent nation on Earth's Moon.
-Since then, other Earth nations have pushed out into space, competing with the LFS for the untapped resources of the asteroid belt and exploring the outer reaches of the solar system.
+It's been ten years since the Lunar Free State established itself as a independent nation on Earth's Moon.
+The "Moonies" have done well, exploiting the mineral resources of the asteroid belt and exploring the outer reaches of the solar system.

-On a scientific mission to study Saturn's rings, the research vessel LFS Stephen Hawking discovers an anomaly – an alien spacecraft that leads the LFS ship on a merry chase, then vanishes into... well, for want of a better term, call it hyperspace.
+On a mission to study Saturn's rings, the LFS research ship Stephen Hawking encounters what appears to be a spacecraft of alien origin.
+The strange craft leads Hawking on a merry chase before vanishing into... well, for want of a better term, call it hyperspace.